Witteman-Lewis XNBL-1: Operational history

-On 22 August 1923, the Barling Bomber made its maiden flight from Wilbur Wright Field in Fairfield, Ohio.
-At the time, it was comparable in size to the German Riesenflugzeug and Italian Caproni Ca.4 heavy bombers and remains large even by today's standards, however it was severely overbuilt and weighed significantly more than other aircraft at the time of a similar size, to the detriment of its performance.
+The Barling Bomber made its maiden flight from Wilbur Wright Field in Riverside, Ohio on 22 August 1923.
+At the time, it was comparable in size to the German Riesenflugzeug and Italian Caproni Ca.4 heavy bombers and remains large even by today's standards, however it was severely overbuilt and weighed significantly more than other contemporary aircraft of a similar size at the time, to the detriment of its performance.

 On its first flight, it was piloted by Lt.
 Harold R. Harris, and Lt.
 Muir S. Fairchild, future U.S. Air Force Vice Chief of Staff.
 The flight engineer was Douglas Culver.
 Barling flew along as a passenger.
 Critics had claimed that the bomber would roll all the way to Dayton before it ever took off, but the aircraft became airborne after a 13-second, 960 ft takeoff run.
 The flight lasted 28 minutes and reached an altitude of 2000 ft.

 On 3 October 1924, the aircraft set a duration record of 1 hour 47 minutes for an aircraft "with 8,820 lbs (4,000 kgs [sic]) useful load".
 It also set a record in the same class for altitude with 4,470 ft (1,363 m).

 Although capable of carrying a 5000 lb bomb load, it was soon discovered that the aircraft was seriously underpowered, and performance was disappointing.
 The overly complex structure of three wings and their accompanying struts and bracing wires created so much drag that the six engines couldn't compensate.
 Fully loaded, the XNBL-1 had a range of only about 170 mi with a top speed of 96 mph.
 In contrast, the "short-range" Martin NBS-1 had a range of about 450 mi and could carry a 2000 lb payload at the same speed.
 On a flight from Dayton, Ohio to a scheduled appearance at an airshow in Washington, DC, the Barling Bomber failed to achieve enough height to get over the Appalachian Mountains and had to turn around.

 A problem with water collecting in the aircraft's wings during rainstorms necessitated the construction of a special hangar at a cost of $700,000.
-The hangar was constructed in 1925 at the nearby Fairfield Air Depot.
+This was constructed in 1925 at the nearby Fairfield Air Depot.